Sometimes, a person may experience an itchy vagina during their period. This may result from hormonal changes or allergies.

 Atrophic vulvovaginitis

 Atrophic vulvovaginitis is a condition in which the vaginal tissues become dry, tender, and easily inflamed.
-The condition develops as a result of low estrogen levels, and it is common among postmenopausal females.
+The condition develops as a result of low estrogen levels.
+It is

 Some potential symptoms of atrophic vulvovaginitis include: